rasmus-kirk/nixarr/docs/wiki/examples/example-2/index.md

     -L 6007:localhost:6767
 ```

-Replace `user` with your user and `ip` with the public ip, or domain if set
+Replace `user` with your user and `ip` with the VPN ip.
+This lets you access
-up, of your server.
-This lets you access the services on `localhost:6001`
+the services on `localhost:6001` through `localhost:6007`.
-through `localhost:6007`.